 - Students will carry out a practical investigation that considers experimental design.
-This will include surveying butterflies within a habitat to collect and analyse data, which will inform strategies to conserve a threatened species of butterfly
+This will include surveying butterflies within a habitat to collect and analyse data which will inform strategies to conserve a threatened butterfly

 Plan your excursion

 Sustaining Life in an Ecosystem is an outdoor all-weather program; the students will need appropriate clothing for weather conditions.
-Students will need a copy of the student workbook, clipboard and a pen.
-Teachers will need a copy of the teacher workbook.
-Student electronic devices are encouraged.
+This could include a raincoat, hat and sun protection.

 Students will need access to the Sustaining Life in an Ecosystem Student Workbook and resources to record their research e.g. notes, drawings, photographs, videos, voice memos, diagrams.

 School groups will enter Melbourne Zoo via the Rail Gate entrance.
 Organising teachers please check in with our Admissions team upon arrival.
 More Information.